rb12345/gnuplot_i/gnuplot_i.md

   The following display functions are available:

-  Plots a 2d graph from a list of doubles.
-The x-coordinate is the index of the double in the list, the y coordinate is the value in the list.

-    void gnuplot_plot_x (gnuplot_ctrl *handle, double *x, int n, char *title)

   Plots a 2d graph from a list of points.
-Provide points through a list of x and a list of y coordinates.
-Both arrays are assumed to have the same length.
+Provide points through a list of x and a list of (possibly NULL) y coordinates.
+Both arrays are assumed to have length n.

-    void gnuplot_plot_xy (gnuplot_ctrl *handle, double *x, double *y, int n, char *title)
+    void gnuplot_plot_coordinates (gnuplot_ctrl *handle, double *x, double *y, int n, char *title)

   Plots a 3d graph from a list of points, passed as arrays x, y and z.
 All arrays are assumed to have the same length.